 Participating artist (selection):

-Monira Al Qadiri, Qiu Anxiong, Atelier van Lieshout, Kader Attia, Serge Attukwei Clottey, Klaus Auderer, Wes Bell, Claus Bergen, Bernardo Bertolucci, Ursula Biemann, Mark Boulos, Margaret Bourke-White, Bureau d’Etudes, Edward Burtynsky, Warren Cariou, Jeanne & Claude Christo, Tony Cragg, Walter De Maria, Mark Dion, Sokari Douglas Camp, Rena Effendi, Sylvie Fleury, John Gerrard, Claus Goedicke, Tue Greenfort, Monika Grzymala, Hans Haacke, Eberhard Havekost, Romuald Hazoumè, Michael Hirschbichler, Bernd Hopfengärtner, Matt Kenyon, Tetsumi Kudo, Mark Lombardi, Wolfgang Mattheuer, Paul Michaelis, Kay Michalak und Sven Völker, Richard Misrach, Michael Najjar, George Osodi, Alex Prager, Alain Resnais, Miguel Rothschild, Martha Rosler, Ed Ruscha, Shirin Sabahi, Taryn Simon, Andreas Slominski, Robert Smithson, Gerda Steiner und Jörg Lenzlinger, Thomas Struth, Wolf Vostell, Entang Wiharso, Erwin Wurm
+Ana Alenso, Monira Al Qadiri, Francis Alÿs, Yuri Ancarani, Qiu Anxiong, Atelier van Lieshout, Kader Attia, Serge Attukwei Clottey, Klaus Auderer, Jennifer-Jane Bayliss, Alessandro Balteo-Yazbeck, Wes Bell, Claus Bergen, Bernardo Bertolucci, Ursula Biemann, Vanessa Billy, Brett Bloom, Mark Boulos, Margaret Bourke-White, Bureau d’Etudes, Edward Burtynsky, Warren Cariou, Jeanne & Claude Christo, Tony Cragg, Walter De Maria, Mark Dion, Gerardo Dottori, Sokari Douglas Camp, Rena Effendi, William Eggleston, Sylvie Fleury, John Gerrard, Christoph Girardet, Claus Goedicke, Tue Greenfort, Carl Grossberg, Monika Grzymala, Hans Haacke, Eberhard Havekost, Romuald Hazoumè, John Heartfield, Michael Hirschbichler, Bernhard Hopfengärtner, Aaditi Joshi, Matt Kenyon, Tetsumi Kudo, Ernst Logar, Mark Lombardi, Ellen Karin Mæhlum, Wolfgang Mattheuer, Paul Michaelis, Kay Michalak & Sven Völker, Richard Misrach, Michael Najjar, George Osodi, Alex Prager, Alain Resnais, Miguel Rothschild, Martha Rosler, Ed Ruscha, Shirin Sabahi, Santiago Sierra, Taryn Simon, Andreas Slominski, Robert Smithson, Gerda Steiner & Jörg Lenzlinger, Thomas Struth, Wolfgang Tillmans, Gunhild Vatn, Wolf Vostell, Entang Wiharso, Erwin Wurm.

 The exhibition will be accompanied by a comprehensive, transdisciplinary publication in German and English, published by Verlag der Buchhandlung Walther und Franz König, Cologne, edited by Andreas Beitin, Alexander Klose and Benjamin Steininger, designed by Jan Kiesswetter.
 The book will be a comprehensive compendium of art in the international modern age of petroleum and also include works that cannot be shown in the exhibition itself.
 Reflected in the artworks, social, economic, political, and cultural conditions shall become visible in various time periods and in different regional manifestations of the age of petroleum around the globe.